 In terms of skills in demand for the April – June 2015 quarter, we’re seeing a high demand for Facilities Managers.
 As assets undergo technical and maintenance upgrades, Mechanical Facilities Managers with NV2 clearance and extensive knowledge of projects and facilities are in demand.
 Candidates with previous CBD commercial experience are also sought after to fill temporary roles.
 There is also demand for entry- to mid-level Managers.

-Cleaning Managers – Due to ongoing staff turnover and contract changes in the cleaning industry demand is high for Senior Managers.
+Due to ongoing staff turnover and contract changes in the cleaning industry demand is high for Senior Cleaning Managers.
 Roles include Area Managers, Operations Managers and Client Service Managers.
 We are also seeing a need for talent at the supervisory level from SMEs.